dthaler/ebpf-docs/test/test-formatting.rst

 Line breaks
 ==============

-Forcing a line break in text can work as follows:
+Forcing a line break in text works as follows:

 First line. :raw-html:`<br />`
 Second line. :raw-html:`<br />`
 Third line.

-The line block syntax only partly works, in that it renders correctly when viewing the actual file but renders incorrectly in diffs:
+The line block syntax should NOT be used since it only partly works, in that it renders correctly when viewing the actual file but renders incorrectly in diffs:

 | First line.